The Classification of Compounds in Chemistry

 2. Covalent Compound

 The covalent compound mostly exists in molecular form.
-A molecular is a true representative of a covalent compound and its formula is called molecular formula.
+A molecular is a true representative of a covalent compound and its formula is called a molecular formula.

-Covalent compounds examples:- Water H2O , Calcium Oxide CaO, sodium Chloride NaCl, Calcium Carbonate CaCO3.
+Covalent compounds examples:- Water H2O, Calcium Oxide CaO, sodium Chloride NaCl, Calcium Carbonate CaCO3.

 Covalent compounds examples